WhatsApp/stickers/README.md

 If you'd like to create your own [stickers for WhatsApp](https://faq.whatsapp.com/en/android/26000227/), you can package them in an Android or iOS app.

-For Android users, you can publish your sticker app to the [Google Play Store](https://play.google.com/store) and users who download and install your app will be able to start sending those stickers right away from within WhatsApp.
+For Android users, you can publish your sticker app to the [Google Play Store](https://play.google.com/store) and the users who download and install your app will be able to start using those stickers right away within WhatsApp.
 For iOS developers please read the [IMPORTANT NOTICE ABOUT iOS APPS](#please-read-important-notice-about-ios-apps) section.

 **Stickers on WhatsApp must be legal, authorized and acceptable.** Learn more about acceptable uses of our services from our [Terms of Service](https://www.whatsapp.com/legal/#terms-of-service).